Quantum erasing the memory of Wigner's friend: Results

 \subsection{The interferometer and the assumptions of Frauchiger and Renner}

 Eventually, it is enlightening to look at how the present setup fits within the assumptions of FR.
-We first note that for this setup Assumption (Q) is fulfilled as the system under investigation is clearly a quantum system.
-We also presented the rationale for using Assumption (U) in \ref{s:Memory}, describing the measurement process as a unitary interaction between a system and memory and applying this idea to the cases of interest.
+We first note that for this setup Assumption (Q) is fulfilled as the system under investigation is clearly an isolated quantum system.
+We also presented the rationale for using Assumption (U) in \ref{s:Memory}.
 Interestingly, the fate of the two other assumptions depends on whether Wigner is chosen to be a ``super-observer'' (Context 1 leading to state $\ket{\Psi}$) or a regular observer (Context 2 leading to state $\ket{\Psi'}$), i.e.~by inserting, or not, the second mode-shaper in arm $r$.

 If Wigner has full control over his friends' labs (second mode-shaper present), his measurement statistics are captured by state $\ket{\Psi}$.
 However, one can see explicitly that assumption (S) is violated.
-Indeed, the memory of \textoverline{F}'s lab is erased during Wigner's measurement process, and the branch of the wavefunction $\ket{\Psi_2}$ corresponding to \textoverline{F} finding path $l$ interferes with that corresponding to finding path $r$.
-The situation is reminiscent of the ``quantum eraser'' where a measurement is used to erase the photon which-path information after it was recorded, thereby restoring interference \cite{Scully82}.
+Indeed, the memory of \textoverline{F}'s lab is erased during Wigner's measurement process before being read, and the branch of the wavefunction $\ket{\Psi_2}$ corresponding to \textoverline{F} finding path $l$ interferes with that corresponding to finding path $r$.
+The situation is reminiscent of the ``quantum eraser'' where a measurement is used to erase the photon which-path information after it was recorded, thereby restoring interference \cite{Scully82,Kim00,Walborn02}.
 As said above, the fact that the which-path information is made unavailable is necessary to the validity of property \ref{p:Vok}.
 Consequently, the first friend does not have a definite measurement outcome (which would be either $r$ or $l$), which contradicts assumption (S).
 Note that the validity of (C) is hard to analyze in this case, as pretending we could take the point of view of the friend, who is in a superposition state, is hazardous.
 The consequence is that properties \ref{p:HI} and \ref{p:AII} do not hold anymore, such that the paradox does not arise.